Link Search Menu Expand Document

 Mapping a Class Handler

-There are various ways of mapping a class handler into an entity model.
+There are several ways to map a class handler to an entity model.

 ClassHandlerMapper